ChrisStrykesAgain/Tetris/README.md

+# Disclaimer

+This is actually pretty terrible code and has a lot of flaws.
+I would do it much differently these days.
+That being said, the piece rotation algorithm works pretty well, as I remember it.
+So you might steal that if you want.

 # Details for Tetris

 This is a side project I've been working on to build a physical tetris device; I've been targeting a myRIO, but the code should be similar regardless.
 It uses the Actor Framework, and is saved in LabVIEW 2017.